A lot of people ask me about headaches on keto. They want to know if they’re normal, why they happen, and how to make them go away.

 - It’s hard to consume enough sodium and potassium on a healthy low-carb diet.

 Let’s talk about reason two.
 It’s hard to get enough sodium on keto because most dietary sodium comes from refined foods.
 When you eliminate these pseudo-foods, the salt shaker needs to work overtime.

 And it’s hard to get enough potassium because many potassium-rich foods are too high-carb to be keto.
 This list includes potatoes, carrots, and most fruits.

 Deficiencies in both these electrolytes can cause headaches.
 What dosage do you need for optimal health?
-Based on published evidence, shoot for 5000 mg sodium and 4700 mg potassium per day from diet and supplements.
+Based on published evidence, shoot for 4–6 grams sodium and 3.5–5 g potassium per day from diet and supplements.